OpenMS/OpenMS-docs/docs/introduction.md

 Proteomics and metabolomics are interdisciplinary research fields that study structure, function, and interaction of proteins and metabolites.
 They employ large-scale experimental techniques that allow acquiring data at the level of cellular systems to whole organisms.
-One of the main analytical method to identify, characterize or quantify proteins and metabolites is mass spectrometry (MS) combined with chromatographic separation.
+Mass spectrometry combined with chromatographic separation is commonly used to identify, characterize or quantify the amount of proteins and metabolites.

 In mass spectrometry-based proteomics and metabolomics, biological samples are extracted, prepared, and separated to reduce sample complexity.
 The separated analytes are ionized and measured in the mass spectrometer.
 Mass and abundance